remla25-team18/operation/README.md

 ```

 You should see the `team18-app-servicemonitor` listed, indicating that Prometheus is set to scrape metrics from the app services.

+Make sure you exit ssh and enter again (using the first command of this forth step), so the changes are reflected, when you do the following commands:

 ```bash
 # Forward Prometheus